integritee-network/integritee-node/README.md

 This repository belongs to the [substraTEE project](https://github.com/scs/substraTEE).

-A SRML-based Substrate node that implements a module to forward an encrypted payload to the substraTEE-worker.
+A substrate-based node that maintains a registry of remote attested substraTEE-worker enclaves.
+The node also acts as a proxy for encrypted requests which are forwarded to the substraTEE-worker.

-The node uses ed25519 signatures.

 # Building